 We know that many have been struggling with how to clean bottom of pans.
-Don’t fret because I’ll show you how to clean that very dark, greasy, and yucky gunk on the bottom of your pans.
+Don’t fret because I’ll show you how to clean that dark, greasy, and yucky gunk on the bottom of your pans.

-For those of you who don’t know, when I’m not making YouTube videos about cleaning and when I’m not a mom, I am also a physician assistant.
+For those who don’t know, when I’m not making YouTube videos about cleaning and when I’m not a mom, I am also a physician assistant.
 I will share a fantastic technique I learned as a PA that will cut the cleaning time for a very old and well-used pan in half.
 Who knew my medical experience could help with cleaning??

 When cleaning a pan, we will apply that same concept of “occlusive dressing.”

 What you’ll need

 - Easy Off Professional Fume Free Oven Cleaner

 Steps on how to clean bottom of pans